KaiFig/Unit_3/Project/read_me.md

 | Python                     | Encryption                      |                |
 | KivyMD                     | if statements                   |                |

+##  Decomposition
+In this project, when I was presented with a big problem, I split it into multiple smaller and more manageable actions.
+An example of this was getting the page for the user inputs.
+I first created the GUI based on my wireframe diagram that enabled me to know what inputs were needed.
+Then I made the database for the record by adding a table to the existing database so that all of the data would stay in the same database for simplicity.
+After making the database, I made sure that the inputs were all aligned and were correct and creating the function to update the database with the new user inputs.
+Then, I made sure to validate all the inputs that the user was inputting.
+The final action was uploading it onto the application, putting it on the home screen in chronological order in the form of a table then I was finished with this problem.

+## Pattern generalization and abstraction

+## Algorithm design

 ## ORM
 Object relational mappping enables the application to access the database and get information from it.
 This enables the data to be used in the OOP
 ```.py